Beau Biden: Illness and death

-According to his father, Beau was diagnosed with ankylosing spondylitis in 2001 after returning from service in Kosovo.
-He was later diagnosed with brain cancer, which his father believes was possibly a consequence of exposure to military burn pits in Iraq.
+According to his father, Biden was diagnosed with ankylosing spondylitis in 2001 after returning from service in Kosovo.
+He was later diagnosed with brain cancer, which his father suggested was possibly a consequence of exposure to military burn pits in Iraq.

 For the final few years of his life, Biden suffered from a brain tumor.
 In May 2010, he was admitted to Christiana Hospital in Newark, Delaware, after complaining of a headache, numbness, and paralysis.
 Officials stated that he had suffered a mild stroke.
 Later that month, Biden was transferred to Thomas Jefferson University Hospital in Philadelphia and kept for observation for several days.

-In August 2013, Biden was admitted to the University of Texas MD Anderson Cancer Center in Houston and diagnosed with glioblastoma multiforme, an aggressive type of brain cancer, after experiencing what White House officials called "an episode of disorientation and weakness".
+In August 2013, Biden was admitted to the University of Texas MD Anderson Cancer Center in Houston and diagnosed with glioblastoma multiforme, the most aggressive type of primary brain cancer, after experiencing what White House officials called "an episode of disorientation and weakness".
 A lesion was removed at that time.
 Biden had radiation and chemotherapy treatments and the cancer remained stable.
 On May 20, 2015, he was admitted to Walter Reed National Military Medical Center in Bethesda, Maryland, because of a recurrence of brain cancer.
-He died there ten days later, on May 30, 2015, at the age of 46.
-His funeral was held at St. Anthony of Padua Roman Catholic Church in Wilmington, Delaware, on June 6, 2015.
+He died there ten days later, on May 30, at the age of 46.
+His funeral was held at St. Anthony of Padua Roman Catholic Church in Wilmington, Delaware, on June 6.